nervosnetwork/docs.nervos.org/website/docs/tech-explanation/ckb-vm.md

 ## CKB-VM Version

 The CKB network has introduced various CKB-VM versions over time to enhance security, performance, resolve bugs, and support new RISC-V extensions.
-To check out all versions of the CKB-VM from previous hard fork events, please visit [History VM Version](/docs/history-and-hard-forks/history-vm-version)
+To check out all versions of the CKB-VM from previous hard fork events, please visit [VM Version History](/docs/history-and-hard-forks/history-vm-version)

 ---